 You can even come up with a unique spin to the game, for example, printing out images and playing a 'Guess Who?' style game.

-Make your own game
+Make your own homemade indoor games

 You may even choose to make a video game and learn some coding and game design skills.